-(1) On Tuesday -
+- (1) On Tuesday Messages Questions

-Questions
+Answers to Questions on Notice

+Formal Business

 Members' Statements (up to 15 Members)

 Government Business

+At 10.00 p.m.
 Adjournment (up to 20 Members)

-(2) On Wednesday -
+- (2) On Wednesday Messages Formal Business Members' Statements (up to 15 Members) General Business At 12 noon Questions Answers to Questions on Notice General Business (continues) At 5.00 p.m.
+Statements on reports and papers (60 minutes) Government Business (maximum 30 minutes) At 6.30 p.m.
+Adjournment (up to 20 Members)

+- (3) On Wednesday, if a joint sitting has been scheduled for 6.15 p.m. on that day Messages

+Formal Business

 Members' Statements (up to 15 Members)

 General Business

 At 12 noon Questions

+Answers to Questions on Notice

 General Business (continues)

+At 4.30 p.m.
+Statements on reports and papers (60 minutes)

 At 5.30 p.m.
-Statements on reports and papers (60 minutes)

-At 8.00 p.m.
-Standing Committees (if meeting) OR General Business OR Government Business (if Standing Committees not meeting)

 Adjournment (up to 20 Members)

-(3) On Thursday -

-Members' Statements (up to 15 Members)

-Government Business

-At 12 noon Questions

-Government Business (continues)

-Adjournment (up to 20 Members)

-(4) On Friday -

-Government Business

-At 12 noon Questions

-Government Business (continues)
+- (4) On Thursday Messages Formal Business Members' Statements (up to 15 Members) Government Business At 12 noon Questions Answers to Questions on Notice Government Business (continues) At 10.00 p.m.
+Adjournment (up to 20 Members) - (5) On Friday Messages Formal Business Government Business At 12 noon Questions Answers to Questions on Notice Government Business (continues) At 4.00 p.m.
 Adjournment (maximum 30 minutes)